LeoVasanko/aegis-python/README.md

 - into: optional output buffer (see below)
 - maclen: MAC tag length 16 or 32 bytes (default 16)

 Only the first few can be positional arguments that are always provided in this order.
 All arguments can be passed as kwargs.
-The inputs can be any Buffer supporting len() (e.g. `bytes`, `bytearray`, `memoryview`).
+The inputs can be any Buffer (e.g. `bytes`, `bytearray`, `memoryview`).

 Most functions return a buffer of bytes.
 By default a `bytearray` of the correct size is returned.
 An existing buffer can be provided by `into` argument, in which case the bytes of it that were written to are returned as a memoryview.